Rio (2011 film): Home media

 As a tribute to the country where most of the story is set and where the director was born, Rio was first released for home video in Brazil, on both DVD and Blu-ray, on July 7, 2011.
 The North American release date was August 2, 2011, and the Australian release date was September 28, 2011.
-As of June 2014, a total of 12 million Blu-ray and DVD units had been sold worldwide.
+As of June 2014, 12 million Blu-ray and DVD units had been sold worldwide.

 Rio is available in 4 different packages: a 4-disc "Party Edition" combination package (3D Blu-ray, Blu-ray, DVD, and Digital Copy), a 3-disc "Party Edition" combination package (Blu-ray, DVD, and Digital Copy), a 2-disc "Party Edition" combination package (DVD and Digital Copy), and a single disc DVD.
 The "Digital Copy" included with the 3-disc combination package is a separate disc that allows users to download a copy of the film to a computer through iTunes or Windows Media Player software.
 The 3-disc combination package also comes with an hour of bonus features.

 Rio was also made available to Disney+ on April 16, 2021, but has been removed from the service as of December 2, 2021.
-However, it still remains in certain regions (such as New Zealand) as of December 16th, 2022.
+However, it still remains in certain regions (such as New Zealand) as of December 16, 2022.
 The film returned to Disney+ on March 3, 2023.